 Arrest records that resulted in a conviction, yes.
-Hawaii allows public access of those records but not arrests that were dismissed or disposed of as not guilty.
+HI allows public access of those records but not arrests that were dismissed or disposed of as not guilty.
 They charge a $30 fee for each arrest record requested.
 For public arrest records, individuals can get copies through the justice system.

 The crime rate has decreased over the past decade in Hawaii, going from 2,745 crimes in 2006 to 2,440 by 13% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-According to Hawaiian law, any police officer or other justice officers can arrest or detain someone with probable cause of committing a crime whether or not they witnessed it.
+According to the state's law, any police officer or other justice officers can arrest or detain someone with probable cause of committing a crime whether or not they witnessed it.
 The information must come from a reputable source.
 In most cases, law officers will only arrest someone with an arrest warrant unless they feel they are a danger to themselves, others or may damage evidence of a crime.
 When arresting someone for a misdemeanor without a warrant, an officer must have personal knowledge of the person committing the crime.

 Yes, but it is difficult, and the laws are pretty strict.
 First, there is a $35 fee, plus a non-refundable $10 administrative fee when applying for an expungement.
 It may take up to four months for the expungement to take place.
 If the person was acquitted or convicted or not disposed, then they are not eligible to have their records expunged.
 Juvenile charges cannot be expunged.
 If someone wants a copy after it has been processed, they will have to pay another $20 for that.

-For the last year reported year (2016), Hawaii had 45,805 total crimes committed.
+For the last year reported year (2016), 45,805 total crimes were committed.
 Of those, 3,452 were violent crimes, and 42,353 were property crimes.
 Hawaii’s crime rate for that year was 3,206 per 1000 residents.
 Maui County broke records for lowering the crime rate there in 2016.
 More than 53% of the violent crimes were assault.
 Only 17% were sex offenses.
 More than 50% of the murders were committed with a gun.

 The popular arrests for 2017 in Hawaii was for All Other Offenses (except traffic) - 15,637, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Embezzlement arrests - with only 12 crimes a year.